rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ```

+  Mean represents the statistical average.
 Note that knowing the actual mean (average) LTV for the dataset will be useful later for reference purposes.

   ```